Project

 action #117616

-Updated by dvenkatachala over 1 year ago
+Updated by dvenkatachala about 2 years ago

 Santiago and I did manual test to start the firewalld containter in a ALP.
 Below are the steps followed,